NCERT Solutions for Class 12 Physics Chapter 5 - Magnetism and Matter

 Answer:

-According to the graph between B (external magnetic field) and H (magnetic intensity) in ferromagnetic materials, magnetization persists even when the external field is removed.
-This shows the irreversibility of magnetization in a ferromagnet.
+According to the graph between B (external magnetic field) and H (magnetic intensity) in ferromagnetic materials, magnetisation persists even when the external field is removed.
+This shows the irreversibility of magnetisation in a ferromagnet.

 10 (b).
 The hysteresis loop of a soft iron piece has a much smaller area than that of a carbon steel piece.
 If the material is to go through repeated cycles of magnetisation, which piece will dissipate greater heat energy?